jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: May 13, 2017

+**Today's Progress**: Went over conditional statements more and studied if, if-else, and switch statements.

+**Thoughts:** Missed yesterday but glad to get back on track.

 ### Day 12: May 12, 2017

 **Today's Progress**: Played with escape sequences and string literals.
 Started reviewing conditional statements.